The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 **Terms of Service**

-Take also careful notice of the following licenses applicable to The GeoStack Project software and content for:
+Take also careful notice of the following Terms of Service applicable to the use of The GeoStack Project software and content available in:
 - GitHub in the [GitHub Terms of Service](https://help.github.com/en/github/site-policy/github-terms-of-service).
 - YouTube in the [YouTube Terms of Service](https://www.youtube.com/static?template=terms).